-E. Demonstrate that you need accommodations in order to access the exam.
+E. Demonstrate that you need accommodations in order to access the exam/assessment.

 - It is important for you and your evaluators to remember that unlike the school setting, accommodations under the ADA are meant to provide access to the exam/assessment, not to enhance performance, allow someone to "reach their potential," "do better," "finish," "pass," or achieve any other specific outcome.
-The ADA is outcome-neutral. - It is possible that current or previous academic institutions have provided you with accommodations and support services that go above and beyond what the ADA requires.
+The ADA is outcome neutral. - It is possible that current or previous academic institutions have provided you with accommodations and support services that go above and beyond what the ADA requires, in order to help you "reach your potential" or otherwise be "successful."
 However, our obligation is to ensure access to the exam/assessment.

-F. The report must include:
+F. Content Requirements: The report must include:

-- A discussion of the current functional impacts of the disorder/condition-not just on test-taking. - A discussion of the current functional limitations likely to affect your ability to take the ARRT - exam under standard conditions. - Specific recommendations for accommodations.
-Note that vague requests such as "extended - time" or "magnification" will be returned as incomplete. - A specific rationale for each requested accommodation.
+- A discussion of the current functional impacts of the disorder/condition-not just on test-taking. - A discussion of the current functional limitations likely to affect your ability to take the ARRT exam under standard conditions. - Specific recommendations for accommodations.
+Note that vague requests such as "extended time" or "magnification" will be returned as incomplete. - A specific rationale for each requested accommodation.
 Simply naming your diagnosis is not an appropriate rationale.
-The rationale must make it clear how your requested accommodation(s) will reduce or remove specific barriers on the exam/assessment. - Evidence that the evaluator reviewed other sources of collateral or corroborating evidence, such as educational plans, transcripts, results of prior evaluations, or employment records.
+The rationale must make it clear how your requested accommodation(s) will reduce or remove specific barriers on the exam/assessment, thus allowing you access. - Evidence that the evaluator reviewed other sources of collateral or corroborating evidence, such as educational plans, transcripts, results of prior evaluations, or employment records.
 That is, the evaluator's conclusions and recommendations should be based on a holistic review of multiple sources of information, not just subjective impressions, subjective self-report checklists, and test scores. - If the report includes a diagnosis, it should include evidence as to how all ICD-9(10) or DSM-5 diagnostic criteria were met.